kebarrow/Webex_API_lab1/README.md

 https://docs.docker.com/get-docker/
 # Run environment
-To get a live environment please run the following command from the main directory: docker build -t webex-api . the created image will be tagged as webex-api
+To get a live environment please run the following command from the main directory:

+docker build -t webex-api .

+the created image will be tagged as webex-api

+If you open your terminal and enter

+docker images

-If you open your terminal and enter docker images, you be able to see the image there
+you be able to see the create docker conotainer image

 To start the notebook server execute this command: